Apply for citizenship – for adults

 Period of habitual residence – time in Sweden

 Habitual residence means that you are a resident of Sweden and have an intention to stay.
-As a rule, you must have been a resident of Sweden for five consecutive years.
+As a rule, you must have been a resident of Sweden for five consecutive years (if you are a Nordic citizen, you must have been a resident of Sweden for two consecutive years).
 Why you settled here and what permit you had during that time determines whether you can count all of the time in Sweden in the period of habitual residence.
 The main rule is that the time with a residence permit that leads to a permanent residence permit is included in the period of habitual residence.

 How is your period of habitual residence counted?